-MICL has four Executive Directors, three Non-Executive Directors and one Independent Non-Executive Director.
-The Executive Directors, particularly the Managing Director and Finance Director, are heavily involved in the day-to-day running, governance and oversight of the business.
+MICL now has three Executive Directors, two Non-Executive Directors and one Independent Non-Executive Director.
+A new Independent Non-Executive Director will be appointed during 2019.
+The Executive Directors are heavily involved in the day-to-day running, governance and oversight of the business.